|

 that is not designed to run in Microsoft Windows.

-Extra VBA Key Codes:
+Extra VBA Additional Key Codes:

 These key codes,